micmejia/bible-dump/NKJV/Jeremiah/Jer 43.md

 When he comes, he shall strike the land of Egypt _and deliver_ to death _those appointed_ for death, and to captivity _those appointed_ for captivity, and to the sword _those appointed_ for the sword.

 ###### 12
-[^c]I will kindle a fire in the houses of the gods of Egypt, and he shall burn them and carry them away captive.
+I will kindle a fire in the houses of the gods of Egypt, and he shall burn them and carry them away captive.
 And he shall array himself with the land of Egypt, as a shepherd puts on his garment, and he shall go out from there in peace.

 ###### 13
-He shall also break the _sacred_ pillars of [^d]Beth Shemesh that _are_ in the land of Egypt; and the houses of the gods of the Egyptians he shall burn with fire." ' "
+He shall also break the _sacred_ pillars of Beth Shemesh that _are_ in the land of Egypt; and the houses of the gods of the Egyptians he shall burn with fire." ' "